By Nicole Ball and Amie Pisano

 Marshal encourages homeowners to take stock of every room with a critical eye.
 “Most people are so used to living with the way the furniture was originally placed that they don’t realize a different layout would create much better flow and open up a space,” she offered.

 Is the scale of the furniture right for a room?
-If not, how about swapping pieces?
+If not, how about swapping pieces or looking for furniture for your bedroom?
 Try a few different ways to place the furniture and see what works and feels better.
 Moving around furniture and creating better flow will improve the overall energy of a space.

-Into each house, a little freshening up can’t hurt.
+Into each house, a little freshening up by P&J Cleaners can’t hurt.
 Bring in new decorative pillows, throws, bedding.
 Inexpensive and handsome options can be found at Home Goods, Pier 1, and Target, or online at Overstock and Wayfair.

 (Local animal shelters and veterinarians’ offices can always use your old towels.)